 You will get complete privacy during your stay in my sitting room.
 This large sunny room has two big windows with wooden shutters and a big fire place.
 There will be fresh bedlinen, a choice of pillows, towels, big duvets and hot water bottles.
 I provide earplugs for you as I am on a main road.

 I don't supply breakfast but Arancini's, a cool new cafe, has wonderful breakfasts every day and is 1 min away.
 Mario's around the corner (with his own mini Art gallery) also does a mean breakfast and you get to meet the neighbourhood.
+And then there is 'Two Doors Down', another great cafe.

 I always try to welcome guests personally to show them around but if I am not around I make other arrangements for you..
 I provide a welcome pack for you and answer all your questions.
 Then I leave you be.
+I always have Vintage linen and china for you to buy if you do not want to visit the vintage markets.

 Round the corner: